digital-blueprint/handbook/docs/blueprints/sublibrary.md

 * Set `ROLE_LIBRARY_MANAGER: 'true'` to allow everyone to access the API
 * Fill out `SUBLIBRARY_IDS` with the IDs used by the base organization connector that the user should have access to
 * Fill out `ALMA_LIBRARY_IDS` with the ALMA library IDS that the user should have access to
-* Set `person_local_data_attributes` to map to the attributes that are exposed by the base person connector
+* Set `person_local_data_attributes` to map the attributes that are exposed by the base person connector

 **relay-sublibrary-connector-base-organization-bundle**

+This bundle provides library entities to the sublibrary bundle by deriving them from the organization API.

 Configure that the library code is retrieved via the "code" attribute from the base organization: